muhammedalibilgin/contact-list-app-react/README.md

 # Link
-You can access it from this linki:
+You can access it from this link:
 [To-Do App](https://yaplacaklar-listesi.netlify.app/)

 ---